P0L3NARUBA/win-2k3-build-guide/README.md

   A: Of course there are some patches, for example [OpenXP](https://download.theopenxp.org/)

    * Q: The rentry.co guide has a lot of files etc. why didnt you included them in this guide?<br>
-     A: Because that files are unnecessary for the build step, i just wrote the important steps to watch/reproduce.
+     A: Because that files are unnecessary for the build step, i just wrote the important steps to watch/reproduce

 * Q: I didnt understood what to do, is there any videos about it?<br>
   A: Theres a video that made by NTDEV you can check it out: https://www.youtube.com/watch?v=AWZe00v2Rs0

    * Q: I need help, where can i contact?<br>
-     A: You can come to our discord server for help, you can write down your issue to the #help channel.
+     A: You can come to our discord server for help, you can write down your issue to the #help channel

 * Q: How much time it takes to build?<br>
   A: It really depends, sometimes it takes too faster but sometimes its just takes a lot of time.